ryan-h/console-app-mono-boilerplate/README.md

   - Add a property for the option to the *appsettings.json* file in the CLI project
   - Add a new option model to the Common project
-  - Register the option in the *Startup.cs* file using the `configureOptions` method
+  - Register the option in the *Program.cs* file using the `configureOptions` method

 ## Packaging

-There are a few options for getting a published executable for the CLI.

-#### Using the dotnet CLI

 Publish the solution directly using the [dotnet](https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) CLI.

 Run the following command to create an executable for windows:

-`dotnet publish /Path/To/ConsoleAppMonoBoilerplate.sln -r win-x64`
+`dotnet publish /Path/To/ConsoleAppMonoBoilerplate.csproj -r win-x64 --self-contained`

-This will create a "win-x64" directory in the release bin of the CLI project.
+This will create a "win-x64" directory in the release bin of the CLI project, or you can specify the output directory when publishing:

-#### Using the Cake build script

-Publish the solution using [PowerShell](https://docs.microsoft.com/en-us/powershell/) to execute the Cake build script.

-To set the *runtime* to windows, first you will need to set the environment variable:

-`$env:runtime="win-x64"`

-*Note: a framework-dependent deployment will be published if a runtime is not specified.*

-Next run the build script at the root:

-`./build.ps1`

-This will publish the "win-x64" content to the build output directory ("dist").
+`dotnet publish /Path/To/ConsoleAppMonoBoilerplate.csproj -o c:\output -r win-x64 --self-contained`

+*Note: the project is setup to support the following runtimes: win-x64, linux-x64, and osx-x64.*